amikos-tech/chroma-cookbook/docs/faq/index.md

     Read the model card and try to understand what if any pooling the creators recommend.
 You may also want to normalize the embeddings before adding them to Chroma (pass `normalize_embeddings=True` to the `SentenceTransformerEmbeddingFunction`
     EF constructor).

+### Should I store my documents in Chroma?

+> Note: This applies to Chroma single-node and local embedded clients.
+(Chroma version ca. 0.5.x)

+Chroma allows users to store both embeddings and documents, alongside metadata, in collections.
+Documents and metadata are both optional and depending on your use case you may choose to store them in Chroma or externally, or not at all.

+Here are some pros/cons to help you decide whether to store your documents in Chroma:

+**Pros:**

+- Keeps all the data in the same place.
+You don't have to manage a separate DB for the documents
+- Allows you to do keyword searches on the documents

+**Cons:**

+- The database can grow substantially in size because documents are effectively duplicated - once for storing them as metadata for queries and another for the FTS5 index.
+- Queries performance hit

 ## Commonly Encountered Problems